This article originally appeared on VICE Italy

 What exactly happens to you when you suddenly find yourself in the middle of a crowded square?

-I don't know if you're familiar with derealization and depersonalization, but they are some of the symptoms of panic attacks.
-Basically it feels like my body doesn't belong to me anymore.
-I get tachycardia, and I lose feeling in my hands.
-It feels like my brain can't handle my thoughts, and I'm going mad.
+I don't know if you're familiar with derealisation and depersonalisation, but they are some of the symptoms of panic attacks.
+Basically it feels like my body doesn't belong to me any more.
+I get tachycardia, I lose feeling in my hands.
+It feels like my brain can't handle my thoughts and I'm going mad.
 It's only when I'm by myself at home that I regain control.

 How do you earn a living if you don't get out of the house?

 I'm very lucky in that respect, because I don't have to work.
-I'm an only child, and my parents gave me the apartment I'm living in.
-They have other apartments that we rent out—I manage them and collect the rent.
+I'm an only child and my parents gave me the flat I'm living in.
+They have other flats that we rent out – I manage them and collect the rent.
 I live off that money.
 The only thing I have to do is go by the lawyer or our accountant every now and then.